Trade directory · New Britain metro · Connecticut

 Submit application

-File application with Connecticut Department of Consumer Protection including proof of experience, education certificates, and required fees
+File E-1 Electrical Contractor application with Connecticut Department of Consumer Protection including fees, experience documentation, and background check.

 02/05